mila-iqia/mila-docs/docs/Information_monitoring.rst

 Monitoring
 ==========

-Every compute node on the Mila cluster has a `netdata <https://www.netdata.cloud/>`_ monitoring daemon allowing you to get a sense of the state of the node.
+Every compute node on the Mila cluster has a `Netdata <https://www.netdata.cloud/>`_ monitoring daemon allowing you to get a sense of the state of the node.
 This information is exposed in two ways: